 - We talk about making changes to your exercise routine and your diet

-- Matt and Marly discuss the benefits of self compassion and less perfection
+- Matt and Marly discusses self compassion and seeking less perfection

 - We talk about the best skill you can have in changing your habits